klis87/redux-requests/packages/redux-saga-requests/README.md

 It is recent additional to this library, but it is the recommended way to use it and probably `requestsReducer` will be removed from public API.
 The difference is that you define only one `networkReducer` and config you used in `requestsReducer` now you need to move to action.meta.
 Also, because all remote state is kept in standardized form, not only you don't need to write reducers for remote data, but selectors also become redundant!
-Just use `getQuery`, `getMutation` and React helpers is you use
+Just use `getQuery`, `getMutation` and React helpers if you use
 React.

 So how does it work?
 Before going into that, lets divide all requests into queries and mutations.
 Queries have `data`, while mutations